justyntyrrell/Car_Auction_Price_Prediction/index.md

 **Libraries Used:** pandas, numpy, fuzzywuzzy

 * Data was loaded as a panda dataframe in Jupyter notebook.
-* Cars with missing data were removed
+* Cars with missing data were removed.
 * Various characters were removed from numerical data such as commas and $'s.
 It was then converted to integers.
 * Some categorical data was simplified due to inconsistent data entry.
 Ex. fuzzywuzzy was used to sort sellertype as "dealer" or "private party"
-* Transmission type was simplified in a similar manner for better categorical encoding
+* Transmission type was simplified in a similar manner for better categorical encoding.
-* Seller, location, VIN, ExteriorColor, InteriorColor, and TitleStatus features were removed
+* Seller, location, VIN, ExteriorColor, InteriorColor, and TitleStatus features were removed.
 * ExteriorColor and InteriorColor has a large amount different values that were difficult to categorize.
 Example "pearl" as white
 * Location is a useful feature that was removed for the sake of time.

 ## Data Exploration
 **Libraries Used:** seaborn, matplotlib
-* Various scatter plots, boxplots, and correlation matrices were used to investigate the data and used to determine where more care should be taken
+* Various scatter plots, boxplots, and correlation matrices were used to investigate the data and used to determine where more care should be taken.
-* Scatter plots showed some larger than possible values (HP > 2000) and these were corrected
+* Scatter plots showed some larger than possible values (HP > 2000) and these were corrected.
-* Horsepower followed by torque has the largest correlation to price
+* Horsepower followed by torque has the largest correlation to price.

 | ![IMG](webdemo/corrmat.PNG) |
 |:--:|